Understanding the OWASP Mobile Top 10 Security Risks: Part One (M1-M3)

 Identifying and understanding the greatest mobile threats is important for developers, businesses, and security-conscious consumers alike.
 For this reason, the Open Web Application Security Project (OWASP) maintains an updated list of the most critical security risks to mobile apps.

 Formed in 2001, OWASP is a nonprofit foundation focused on improving software security, with tens of thousands of members around the world.
 The OWASP Mobile Top 10 Threats is a list sourced from this international group of developers and mobile security experts that outlines the biggest challenges to mobile app security.
 The list forms a core guideline to build more secure mobile apps for developers, and the businesses and consumers who use them.
-In this blog series, we take a closer look at what these risks are, how they affect mobile apps, and what can be done to mitigate them.
+In this blog series, we take a closer look at what the OWASP Mobile Top 10 Vulnerabilities are, how they affect mobile apps, and what can be done to mitigate them.

 OWASP Mobile Top 10 Threats: M1-M3